CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-04-30-LiLinGrunewaldWineburg.md

 Data accuracy and completeness: Legal Aid Society cases can involve complex legal issues, and the data used to create mapped geonarratives must be accurate and complete.
 You will need to ensure that the data used is up-to-date and that you have access to all the relevant information needed to create a comprehensive geonarrative.

+Contextualization of data: The city scale data we work with in GIS may not provide enough context for the specific case of an individual, it was necessary for us to contextualize the data to tailor it to a narrative about a single individual.
+We did so by attempting to incorporate qualitative data and other forms of information to create a more complete picture of the individual's circumstances.

-Collaborating with non-GIS professionals: You may need to collaborate with non-GIS professionals, such as lawyers, paralegals, and community organizers, who may not have a technical background.
-It is important to communicate effectively and ensure that the geonarratives meet the needs of all stakeholders involved in the project.
+Communicating the narrative: As we are collaborating with non-GIS professionals, including lawyers, film makers, and community organizers, communicating the narrative of the case with clarity to a non-GIS expert was particularly central to the project.
+It was important for us to be be careful in our choices for data visualization to convey the narrative in a clear and compelling way that is accessible to all stakeholders involved in the project.

 ### 6. BIBLIOGRAPHY